Little-Known Ways to Manage Your Ideal Indoor Humidity Throughout the Year

 Having said that, you also need to have a check on the humidifiers that you’re using.
 It would be best to clean them regularly, or else they can turn into the breeding ground for mold or bacteria.

 2. Take Hot Showers

 We know taking long showers and baths can lead to dry and patchy skin; hence we’re not recommending that.
 But if you act smart, you can use this steam to benefit by letting it enter your room.
 It’ll help you humidify the indoor air without having to be under a shower for hours by simply leaving the water in the tub and opening the bathroom door.
 By allowing the water to evaporate in the air, you’ll have moist air and hence a comfortable environment around your living space.

 3. Dry Laundry Indoors

-In case you don’t feel like investing in a humidifier, your smartest choice would be discovering and trying alternate ways to diffuse water vapors in the air.
+In case you don’t feel like investing in a humidifier, build yourself a humidifier for cheap or try alternate ways to diffuse water vapors in the air.
 For starters, you can start by drying your laundry indoors.
 This way, you’ll be able to increase the humidity level while also saving up money on drying and heating expenses.

 4. Air-Dry Your Dishes

 You can do something very similar to your dishes.
 After your final wash cycle, leave your dishwasher open and let the hot, damp air fill your home while the dishes air-dry.
 Adding this technique to your daily routine will save you cash and fill the air with the required amount of moisture.